Electronic Certificates of Conformity (eCoCs)

 Access to eCoC Data

 Once Phase 2 of the new digital service is delivered, data for vehicles covered by an eCoC submission will be publicly available via a new web service using the VIN as search criteria.
+It will also be possible to download the original eCoC data for a given vehicle in XML format via this service.

 The VCA is engaging with the Department for Transport and Executive Agencies (Driver and Vehicle Standards Agency (DVSA) and Driver and Vehicle Licensing Agency (DVLA) to determine potential use cases for future information sharing, and how best to facilitate this if required.